IHE/ITI.mCSD/input/pagecontent/volume-1.md

 The loosely coupled design and flexible querying capability of the mCSD Profile means it can be deployed within a variety of eHealth architectures and support a wide array of care workflows.

+The profile provides optional support for RESTful transactions to create, update and delete care services resources.

 ## 1:46.1 mCSD Actors, Transactions, and Content Modules

 This section defines the actors, transactions, and/or content modules in this profile.
 Further information about actor and transaction definitions can be found in the IHE Technical Frameworks General Introduction [Appendix A: Actors](https://profiles.ihe.net/GeneralIntro/ch-A.html) and [Appendix B: Transactions](https://profiles.ihe.net/GeneralIntro/ch-B.html).